sv-giampa/dev/README.md

 This image is useful to be used with tools and IDEs that allow to manage remote container connections, like VSCode.
 The best way to proceed is to create a virtual environment into the project directory from the container and install all necessary Python libraries in it.
 In this way, the installed libraries will persist among container restarts.
 Note that this image comes without any sort of Python package.

 ## SSH daemon
-This image comes with a preconfigured SSH daemon
+This image comes with a preconfigured SSH daemon running as default command for container.
+The SSH daemon has been used by me many times for setting up development container clusters, for testing distributed environments which require SSH passwordless access to the worker nodes.
+As it can be seen in the Dockerfile, the SSH daemon has a defaut access password for root, i.e. 'password'.
+Public key authentication (passwordless) and root login are enabled by default.
+These settings are not for production purposes, obviously.

+NOTE: If SSH is needed in production, disable SSH password login and peraphs root login, too.

 ## Docker Hub availability
 The latest version of this image, built through GitHub Actions from this repository, is available on the Docker Hub at svgiampa/dev.